chris-short/rak8s/README.md

     * You can set these via OS configuration or DHCP reservations (your choice)

 * Ability to SSH into all Raspberry Pis and escalate privileges with sudo
-    * The pi user is fine just change its password
+    * The pi user is fine
+    * Please change the pi user's password

 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) 2.2 or higher